-You need collision insurance on an old car if the car is financed or leased.
+You need collision on an old car if you have an auto loan or lease.
 You should also keep collision insurance on an old car if you cannot afford to pay out of pocket to repair or replace the car after an accident.

 A general rule of thumb is that you can think about dropping collision insurance if the premium exceeds 10% of your car’s value, so it’s possible that collision coverage might not be worth it on an old car that isn’t worth much.
 But you should only consider this rule in the context of your own circumstances.
 If you depend on your car for everyday use and can’t afford to pay for repairs, collision insurance could keep you out of a difficult situation if your vehicle is damaged in an accident.